-According to CareerBuilder’s 2017 Candidate Experience Study, the No. 1 biggest frustration during the overall job search (cited by 52 percent of all job seekers) is the lack of response from employers.
-In fact, more than 4 in 5 candidates (81 percent) said it would greatly improve the overall experience if employers continuously communicated status updates to them.
+According to CareerBuilder’s 2017 Candidate Experience Study, the biggest frustration during overall job search (cited by 52 percent of job seekers) is the lack of response from employers.
+Let candidates know how rigourous or lengthy your interview process is from the onset to help manage their expectations.
+After all, no one likes to be left in the dark.